nawabahmadreshi/documentation/pages/marketing-channels/salesforce.md

 1. Once the folder is created, click on the **Branch** folder.
 On the right side, you will see a menu bar for the Branch folder.
 Click on **Create** and in the sub menu, click **Content** to create new content: {% image src="/img/pages/third-party-integrations/salesforce/salesforce-new-content.png" center third alt='Salesforce New Content' %}
 1. In the Create Content window that appears, enter `deeplink` in the text field named Content Name.
 Click on **Next** after you enter the text: {% image src="/img/pages/third-party-integrations/salesforce/salesforce-deeplink.png" center full alt='Salesforce name deeplink' %}
 1. The next screen will ask you to select the format of the content.
 Choose **Free Form** and then click **Next**: {% image src="/img/pages/third-party-integrations/salesforce/salesforce-format.png" center full alt='Salesforce content format' %}
-1. In the next screen, paste in the snippet copied in **1**: {% image src="/img/pages/third-party-integrations/salesforce/salesforce-snippet.png" center 2-thirds alt='Salesforce code snippet' %}
+1. In the next screen, paste in the snippet you generated in **1**: {% image src="/img/pages/third-party-integrations/salesforce/salesforce-snippet.png" center 2-thirds alt='Salesforce code snippet' %}
 1. Click **Save**.
 You will now be back at your list of folders in the Content section with the file **deeplink** listed: {% image src="/img/pages/third-party-integrations/salesforce/salesforce-saved.png" center 2-thirds alt='Salesforce saved' %}

 You have now successfully created the deep linking script.